Jagadeesh1987/Bhodidharma-BookStore/README.md

 3. Header Component

 ## Key points

->> Data is shared between the components using @Input and  @Output events.
+1. Data is shared between the components using @Input and  @Output events.
->> on Load the Initial Book items are emitted from parent Component => Book Section
+2. OnLoad the Initial Book items are emitted from parent Component => Book Section
+3. Initial list is displayed in Manage Books child component.
+4. All actions like Add, Edit and Delete is emitted from child element
+    a.
+When user clicks Add, Control is passed to parent and inturn passed to Add Book Component.
+Used Reactive forms for form validation.
+	b.
+When user Clicks Edit, selected Book object is passed to parent and inturn the data is populated in Add Book Component.
+	c.
+When user Clicks Delete, selected Id is filtered from the list and displayed.

 ## Development server